 Elsewhere in Sri Lanka

-During your visit you should absolutely head outside of the capital and experience the natural beauty and laid back charm of Sri Lanka.
+During your visit, you should absolutely explore everything Sri Lanka has to offer and experience its natural beauty and laid back charm of Sri Lanka.
 Here are some of the best recommendations:

 Yala National Park

 Take a guided safari tour through this lush park and you could possibly spot elephants, deer, peacocks, monitor lizards and if you are lucky – the rare leopard.
 Companies such as Kulu Safaris offer luxury camping in the national park, with open bush barbeques for dinner and breakfast served on tables in the river while the cool water soothes your feet.

 Raja and the Whales Tour Company